linroger/FinanceCompendium/I. Foundations/Mathematics/Everything You Always Wanted to Know About Mathematics/Chapter 02 Mathematical Induction And so on.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/44fa662e-a015-46fb-8608-ecf0fb518d19/701e77411d15be0c16e02124edc6a3efb6cb5790697d121c2672183191abb4dc.jpg)

 However, we are only looking at one specific case of two intersecting lines.
 How do we know that we will always find four regions, no matter how we draw those two lines appropriately?
-That is, can we describe how this happens in a way that somehow incorporates the fact that the number of liens is  $n = 2$ ?
+That is, can we describe how this happens in a way that somehow incorporates the fact that the number of lines is  $n = 2$ ?
 Think about it!

 Here's our approach.
 Notice that each of the already existing regions is split into two when we add a second line, and that this is true no matter how you choose to draw the lines; as long as we make sure the two lines aren't parallel, they will always behave this way.
 That is, if we take one line that splits the plane into two regions,